 The Corporation grants restricted stock awards under the Plans to a group of executive officers, key personnel and non-employee Board of Directors.
 The vesting of certain restricted stock awards is based on specific performance criteria over a specified period of time.
 In addition, certain awards are granted to individuals to encourage retention and motivate key employees.
-These awards generally vest if the employee is continuously employed over a specified period of time and require no payment from the employee.
+These awards generally vest if the employee is continuously employee.
 Awards granted to nonemployee Board of Directors vest immediately.